 Every so often, readers will ask me what Asian cookbooks would I recommend.
-I would say that it just depends as there are so many Asian cookbooks, covering different ethnic cuisines and styles, ranging from traditional recipes to fusion.
-One caveat is that most Asian cookbooks will not have allergy aware substitutions so you will have to apply some of the Allergy Aware Asian Fare substitutions that I have shared to adapt the recipes to suit your needs.
-Updated post: minor edits for readability and added a few more favorite recommendations.
+I would say that it just depends!
+There are so many Asian cookbooks, covering different ethnic cuisines and styles, ranging from traditional recipes to fusion.
+One caveat is that most Asian cookbooks will not have allergy aware substitutions.
+You will need to apply some of the Allergy Aware Asian Fare substitutions or check out What’s in Nut Free Wok’s Cupboard?
+Allergy Aware Ingredients that I have shared to adapt the recipes to suit your needs.
+11/19/2023 Updated post: minor edits for readability and added a few more favorite recommendations.

 Chinese Instant Pot Cookbook by Sharon Wong